Explore various file types in the Save As dialog box in PowerPoint 365 for Mac. These many file types will enhance your share options.

 This file type saves presentations as a template that you can use as a starter for future presentations.
 This file format works with newer versions of PowerPoint.

 This file type saves your presentation as an Adobe PDF file.
-PDFs cannot be opened and edited like normal PowerPoint files once saved.
+Once saved, PDFs cannot be ordinarily opened and edited like normal PowerPoint files.

-This file type saves presentations as a slide show in PowerPoint 97 to 2003, in all respects this is the same as a PPT file, but when double-clicked, this opens in Slide Show view rather than Normal view.
+This file type saves the presentations as a slide show in PowerPoint 97 to 2003.
+In all respects, this is the same as a PPT file, but when double-clicked, it opens in Slide Show view rather than Normal view.
 See our PPT vs. PPS (or PPTX vs. PPSX) article to understand the differences better.

-File Types, File Menu, and Backstage View: File Formats in PowerPoint (Index Page)
+01 08 01 - File Types, File Menu, and Backstage View: File Formats in PowerPoint (Glossary Page)

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.